 Debuggers codes show the logical conclusion of a part of the program.
 So the programmer can go line by line and inspect everything as variable values, etc. Most languages have debuggers available with various features, including some graphical interfaces and breakpoint settings within the execution environment.

 It is an annotation system for tracking bugs, critical to any software project.
 By creating this “bug file”, you can avoid losing information sometimes that is vital to solving problems during the development of the program.
 Without a Bug Tracker, tracking and identifying bugs is extremely difficult because we rely on memory or scattered notes made by ourselves or a programmer.

 Some languages do static analysis on code to check for errors before it is compiled or run, being very useful to check the syntax.
 Use a Linter before compiling or running the code, it helps to find and fix errors before they see bugs in the software when executed.
 This practice saves time while locating errors caused by syntax and typing.

 6) VERSION CONTROL

-After tracking, locate and fix bugs in a program so that you can create a control over the codes that are being used and that have been modified.
-It may happen that some positive change in that program module could create a negative influence on one another.
+After tracking, locate and fix bugs in a program so that you can create control over the codes that are being used and that have been modified.
+It may happen that some positive changes in that program module could create a negative influence on one another.